StrangerealIntel/CyberThreatIntel/Additional Analysis/Terraloader/02-01-20/Analysis.md

 }
 ```

 <h6>Now, the main algorithm for the main function.
-Firstly, this used use a do-while loop to generate a sequence of elements if this trigger the same sequence that the reference, this break the loop in changing the value.
+Firstly, this used to use a do-while loop to generate a sequence of elements if this trigger the same sequence that the reference, this breaks the loop in changing the value.
 This is an anti-sandbox and anti-analysis technique.</h6>

 ```javascript
 function main()